 “‘La gran niebla en el alma’: Voces de autoidentificación y decolonialidad temprana en la poesía de Feuillet, Escobar y Hernández.”
 Presented at the Middle Atlantic Council of Latin American Studies (MACLAS) Hemispheric Transformations Conference, University of Virginia, March 25, 2017.

 Yo fumo puros como mi abuela: Una reinterpretation cinemática de “Mi abuela fumaba puros” de Sabine Ulibarrí.
-Presented at the Annual Latin American & Caribbean Students (LACS) Graduate Student Conference, University at Albany, March 4, 2017.
+Short film presented at the Annual Latin American & Caribbean Students (LACS) Graduate Student Conference, University at Albany, March 4, 2017.

 “Lost in Translation?
 English Influence on the Pragmatic and Idiomatic Expressions of Spanish Heritage Speakers.”
 Presented at the 13th Annual Undergraduate Research Conference, University at Albany, April 29, 2016.